adamtow/promptkit/docs/English.md

 - **Change Language**: Change the PromptKit application language.
 Visit the section on localizing PromptKit if [you want to see PromptKit localized in your language](localization).
 - **Run Setup Assistant**: Re-runs the assistant that you used when you first installed PromptKit.

-<span id=“lock-detection”></span>
+<span id="lock-detection"></span>
 ### Lock Detection
 If you are running PromptKit-aware shortcuts in the background with [Cronios, the shortcuts scheduler for iOS](http://cronios.com), you will want to have this setting enabled.

 The shortcut will check if the device may be off by inspecting the brightness value of the screen.
-If it’s 0, it’s likely that the device is off and locked.
+If it's 0, it's likely that the device is off and locked.
 It will then audible alert the user to unlock the device before displaying the Prompt.

 > NOTE: PromptKit can not determine if the device is locked if the screen is on.
 PromptKit will try to display the Prompt but will error out, terminating any shortcuts that may have been running in the background like Cronios.